the94air/laravel-ajax-crud/steps.md

 ```
 <small>📍`resources/js/form.js`</small>

-5. A small change need to be add to fix the `container` class alignment.
-Currently the `container` is aligned to left and we need to have it centered.
-To do so, we will edit the tailwindcss configuration:
+5. A small change needs to be added to fix the `container` class alignment.
+Currently, the `container` is aligned to the left and we need to have it centered.
+To do so, we will edit the `tailwindcss` configuration:
 ```diff
 plugins: [
     require('tailwindcss/plugins/container')({